0xKHA1ED/Rosetta/README.md

 -   `scraped_data_file_path`: Path to save the final scraped data in JSON format.
 -   `skip_domains`: A list of domains to ignore during scraping.
 -   `max_scraped_items`: The maximum number of URLs to scrape before stopping.
+-   `classification_labels`: A list of strings representing the categories to use for classifying the scraped content.